Shay Mitchell's Wellness Routine, Revealed

 Day Two

-11 a.m. — My grandma and I have been Facetiming every day, and I’ve been helping her maintain her workouts.
-She usually attends classes at her senior center but they have not been happening due to COVID-19, so instead we have been virtually working out with each other.
+11am — My grandma and I have been Facetiming every day, and I’ve been helping her maintain her workouts.
+She usually attends classes at her senior centre but they have not been happening due to COVID-19, so instead we have been virtually working out with each other.
 We usually do 15-minute sessions mostly while sitting in a chair.
 It’s more about blood flow and keeping her active while sitting vs traditional fitness.

 Day Three